High Elves

 Orcs: “As with all Goblinoid: dull-witted cretins with a knack for war.
 Disgraceful.”

-Savar: “A matriarchy is interesting political structure.”
+Savar: “A matriarchy is an interesting political structure.”

 Sidhe: “Their magical prowess and knowledge bear the weight of millennia.
 They have earned respect.”